highcharts/highcharts/docs/datagrid/datagrid-v2-migration.md

 Since DataGrid v2 we removed the option:
  * cellHeight

-so, you should define height by CSS:
+so, you if you want to change the default height by CSS:

 ```css
 .highcharts-datagrid-row[data-row-index="1"] td {